barend-erasmus/linux-demo/README.md

 1. Reading Linux Documentation
 2. Connecting to a Linux Machine
+    1. SSH Cients
-    1. Using passwords
+    2. Using passwords
-    2. Using SSH keys
+    3. Using SSH keys
 3. Installing Redis on a Ubuntu Server
 4. Configure Redis as a Service
 5. Installing NGINX on a Ubuntu Server